 To learn how WP Rocket works to speed up your site, you must first understand how WordPress handles and processes requests and serves web pages to users.

-For every visitor that requests information on your site, WordPress runs a PHP call to the database to retrieve the information.
+For every visitor who requests information on your site, WordPress runs a PHP call to the database to retrieve the information.

 This process involves many steps, connections, stops, and HTTP requests to the origin servers.